Diogenes is a monumental (450 x 600 cm) semi-transparent jacquard woven tapestry that includes monofil and phosphorescent yarns.

 The history of the ‘Diogenes’ bunker in Arnhem (NL) and the many young German women who worked in it during the Second World War is at the starting point of this work.
 Aëgerter researched a large amount of local archive footage about the bunker and the life and work of the so-called ‘Blitzmädel’.

 In the dark bunker these young women worked day and night to hunt down allied planes and bombers.
 In the middle of the bunker was hanging a huge transparent map defining the operational area with country contours and a grid with letter codes.
 The young ‘Blitzmädchen’ indicated the position of the enemy planes from a grandstand by shining spotlights on the transparent map.
 On the other side of the map the officers could make strategic decisions and organise the 24/7 hunt for the Allied aircraft.

 This extraordinary historical setting gave rise to the monumental, semi-transparent tapestry Diogenes.
-One experiences how the exploded metallic carcass of a twisted stand and the superimposed grid with numbers and letter codes reacts in layers to different lightings.
+One experiences how the exploded metallic carcass of the bunker’s twisted stand and the superimposed grid with numbers and letter codes reacts in layers to different lightings.
 During a short interval a ballet of searching spotlights extinguishes to finally blend into a hypnotic starry sky.